41835478/demhub/install.md

 ```

 - `vim ~/.bash_profile` (The above snippet should be added at the top of .bash_profile)
-- `vim ~/.homestead/aliases` (The following snippet should be added at the top of aliases)
+- `vim ~/.homestead/aliases` (The above snippet should be added at the top of aliases)
 - `echo 'export PATH=~/.composer/vendor/bin:$PATH' >> ~/.bash_profile`
 - `source ~/.bash_profile`
 - `homestead init`